Major- International Relations

 Interests: International security, international relations, foreign policy decision-making, nuclear proliferation, military intervention, and grand strategy.

-Overview: My manuscript, titled “All Options on the Table?
+Overview: My book manuscript, titled “All Options on the Table?
 Nuclear Proliferation, Preventive War, and a Leader’s Decision to Intervene,” explores how leaders’ beliefs influence the decision to use preventive military force as a counter-proliferation strategy against adversarial nuclear weapons programs.
 Using comparative and historical analysis, I conduct qualitative and archival case research to investigate the sources of American counter-proliferation decision-making against a variety of adversaries from 1945 to 2007.
-Beyond the dissertation, additional projects investigate the impact of nuclear weapons on the international system, explore the state sponsorship of WMD terrorism, and scrutinize the behavior of the superpower in the provision of public goods and in foreign military interventions over time.
+Beyond the book, additional projects investigate the impact of nuclear weapons on the international system, including how nuclear latency can both benefit and burden states that pursue it and how beliefs about the coercive value of nuclear weapons influence leaders’ intervention decisions.
+Elsewhere, article projects scrutinize the behavior of the superpower in both the provision of public goods in the cyber arena, and in foreign military interventions over time.

 Ph.D.
 Political Science, George Washington University

 B.A. magna cum laude, International Affairs and French, George Washington University